kiftiyani/NUCLAOverlap/README.md

 ```
 the number after `a` in the file names identify the action label involved from the original N-UCLA dataset (start from 0). and the number after `i` indentify the data index for the merging.

+## Acknowledgements
+This code is based on the data processing from [InfoGCN](https://github.com/stnoah1/infogcn).
+Many thanks to the original authors for their valuable contributions!

 ## References
 <a id="1">[1]</a>
 Wang, J., Nie, X., Xia, Y., Wu, Y., Zhu, S.: Cross-view action modeling, learning, and recognition.
 In: 2014 IEEE Conference on Computer Vision and Pattern Recognition (CVPR). pp. 2649–2656.
 IEEE Computer Society, Los Alamitos, CA, USA ([jun 2014](https://doi.org/10.1109/CVPR.2014.339)).